Eldritch Knight 5e Guide

 Before You Start

-Despite being an INT based semi-caster, we will be dumping the INT stat in favor of STR and CON for reasons explained above.
+Despite being an INT based semi-caster, we will be not be prioritizing the INT stat in favor of STR and CON for reasons explained above.

 There are viable DEX based Eldritch Knight builds, but we are sticking with the one true purpose of Eldrtich Knights: get our AC as high as possible.
 To do this, you need full plate.
 To wear full plate, you need STR.